SZLforGithub/laravel-translate-formatter/README.md

 ### translate()
 This function will translate the corresponding nouns and return the result.

-## BTW
+## More
-I write the reason why I do this project in [my blog article](https://szlforgithub.github.io/post/almanac_2020_2021/#laravel-doc) but in Chinese.
+I write the reason why I do this project in [my blog article](https://szlforgithub.github.io/post/almanac_2020_2021/#laravel-doc).
 You can visit if you are interested it!